 How can I afford a holiday?

 Can't afford to go on holiday this year?
-Follow our saving tips and you may be surprised.
+Follow our holiday savings tips and you may be surprised.

 Open a savings account

-Work out the minimum you would need for your holiday and how much luxury extras would cost (Don’t forget travel insurance, getting to and from airports, things you need before you go, accommodation, transport, food, drink and spending money).
+Work out the minimum you would need for your holiday and how much luxury extras would cost (Don’t forget travel insurance, getting to and from airports, local travel restrictions, things you need before you go, accommodation, transport, food, drink and spending money).
+Work out how much you need to save every week, and stick it in the account!

-Work out a budget to see how much you can comfortably afford to put aside from your pay each week/ month, and then give it a go.
+Work out a budget to see how much you can comfortably afford to put aside from your pay each week/month, and get saving.
 If the amount is tiny, think whether there is a way to cut down your current outgoings so that you can increase the payments into your holiday fund.

 - Have a clear out and sell all your ‘junk’ at a car boot or garage sale;